AsalaKM/myPickle/README.md

 TfB supported the concept and helped designing a Minimum Viable Product (MVP) focussing on the most relevant features and needs presented by the product owner.

 ## About the MVP
+#### Note:
+This is a Minimum Viable Product (MVP) which was designed and built over the course of 4 weeks (1 design sprint, user testing and 2 build sprints).
+In case the app will be developed further its important to mention that there needs to be further work on refactoring and testing the codebase.

 The app’s ambition is to create a proof-of-concept enabling the product owner to test the idea to create an Integrated Wellness Platform.

 The responsive web-app can be seen as a connector for people that are offering support and individuals looking for support.
 Support providers go through a sign-up process relating themselves to one or more dimensions of integrated wellness.
 An additional profile builder allows them to input further details such as support offerings, booking & availability and target clients.
 Secure authentication was managed to be set up on top of the initial planned scope meaning that each support provider can have their own unique log in, with all their data protected.

 Another main feature of the app is that registered support providers can create blog posts related to their fields of expertise.
 This should allow users to find out more about specific topics and offer advice.
 Blog posts as well as profiles are related to various data categories with the aim to eventually provide filter options enabling users to find information and support in an effective manner.
 Moreover a very basic CMS system was embedded.
 Before profile listings go live they have to be approved by the product owner.